 Bhumi Amla is an herb with many medicinal properties, making it very valuable for traditional and modern medicine.
 The principal medicinal values of Bhumi Amla are as follows:

 Bhumi Amla is applied in different skin treatments due to its anti-inflammatory and antioxidant properties.
 It may help soothe various conditions associated with the skin, like acne, psoriasis, and eczema.
-It also helps heal wounds, later reducing the appearance of scars and blemishes on the skin.
-Bhumi amla has been traditionally used in various hair oils to promote healthy hair growth and to control hair fall.
+It is also used traditionally to heal wounds, later reducing the appearance of scars and blemishes on the skin.
+Bhumi Amla has been traditionally used in various hair oils to promote healthy hair growth and to control hair fall.

-Bhumi Amla can help reduce cholesterol level and improve heart health.
-Antioxidant properties could reduce oxidative stress in the heart and blood vessels, hence preventing the risk factor due to heart diseases.
+Traditional texts suggest Bhumi Amla can help reduce cholesterol levels and improve heart health.
+Antioxidant properties may reduce oxidative stress in the heart and blood vessels, hence potentially preventing the risk factor due to heart disease.

 While Bhumi Amla is generally considered relatively safe for use by most people, the following precautions are noted: